Graduate Admissions Requirements

 When a student entering the program on conditional admission has satisfied all conditions, he/she may be granted full admission after receiving a recommendation by the academic department.
 The graduate program coordinator will inform the student when he/she has obtained full admission.
-Conditional admission is intended for one semester only.

 Applicants who, for reasons beyond their control, cannot provide official documents required for admission to the Graduate School by the time of initial enrollment may be admitted as a Conditional Admission/Requirements Not Met for one semester pending receipt of the required documents.
 If a graduate student does not submit all official documents within the first semester, the student will not be allowed to continue until the documents are on file.

 With conditional admission, a student may proceed to take classes at a full load or lower each semester.
 All graduate students are encouraged to maintain a full load or lower to support full retention of learned skills.

 Admission to any graduate degree program is granted by the Dean of the Graduate School upon recommendation of the department of proposed study.
 Full admission is awarded to applicants who meet all of the following requirements:

 - Conditional admission to the Graduate School at A&M-Central Texas;

 A minimum 3.0 GPA earned at time of degree conferral, or on the last 60 hours of coursework completed, to include all courses in the semester where the 60th hour occurs; and